Fastenal (NASDAQ:FAST) Posts Earnings Results, Misses Expectations By $0.01 EPS

-Fastenal (NASDAQ:FAST – Get Free Report) released its quarterly earnings results on Thursday.
+Fastenal (NASDAQ:FAST – Get Free Report) released its earnings results on Thursday.
 The company reported $0.52 earnings per share for the quarter, missing analysts’ consensus estimates of $0.53 by ($0.01), RTT News reports.
-Fastenal had a net margin of 15.68% and a return on equity of 33.98%.
-The business had revenue of $1.90 billion during the quarter, compared to analyst estimates of $1.91 billion.
-During the same quarter in the previous year, the firm posted $0.52 earnings per share.
+Fastenal had a return on equity of 33.98% and a net margin of 15.68%.
+The firm had revenue of $1.90 billion for the quarter, compared to analysts’ expectations of $1.91 billion.
+During the same quarter in the previous year, the company posted $0.52 earnings per share.
 The firm’s quarterly revenue was up 1.9% on a year-over-year basis.

 Fastenal Dividend Announcement

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, May 23rd.
-Shareholders of record on Thursday, April 25th will be given a dividend of $0.39 per share.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, May 23rd.
+Shareholders of record on Thursday, April 25th will be issued a $0.39 dividend.
+This represents a $1.56 dividend on an annualized basis and a yield of 2.21%.
 The ex-dividend date is Wednesday, April 24th.
-This represents a $1.56 annualized dividend and a yield of 2.21%.
-Fastenal’s dividend payout ratio is currently 77.23%.
+Fastenal’s dividend payout ratio (DPR) is currently 77.23%.

 Institutional Trading of Fastenal

-Institutional investors have recently modified their holdings of the business.
-Quarry LP grew its stake in shares of Fastenal by 62.3% in the fourth quarter.
-Quarry LP now owns 409 shares of the company’s stock worth $26,000 after purchasing an additional 157 shares during the last quarter.
-Hartford Financial Management Inc. boosted its position in Fastenal by 46.9% during the fourth quarter.
-Hartford Financial Management Inc. now owns 479 shares of the company’s stock valued at $31,000 after acquiring an additional 153 shares during the last quarter.
-Harel Insurance Investments & Financial Services Ltd. bought a new stake in Fastenal during the fourth quarter valued at $35,000.
-O Dell Group LLC bought a new stake in Fastenal during the fourth quarter valued at $35,000.
-Finally, Sunbelt Securities Inc. boosted its position in Fastenal by 131.7% during the second quarter.
-Sunbelt Securities Inc. now owns 600 shares of the company’s stock valued at $35,000 after acquiring an additional 341 shares during the last quarter.
-Institutional investors own 81.38% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Quarry LP lifted its stake in shares of Fastenal by 62.3% in the 4th quarter.
+Quarry LP now owns 409 shares of the company’s stock valued at $26,000 after purchasing an additional 157 shares in the last quarter.
+Hartford Financial Management Inc. lifted its position in Fastenal by 46.9% during the 4th quarter.
+Hartford Financial Management Inc. now owns 479 shares of the company’s stock worth $31,000 after acquiring an additional 153 shares in the last quarter.
+Harel Insurance Investments & Financial Services Ltd. purchased a new position in Fastenal in the 4th quarter worth approximately $35,000.
+O Dell Group LLC purchased a new position in Fastenal in the 4th quarter worth approximately $35,000.
+Finally, Sunbelt Securities Inc. boosted its holdings in Fastenal by 131.7% in the 2nd quarter.
+Sunbelt Securities Inc. now owns 600 shares of the company’s stock worth $35,000 after acquiring an additional 341 shares during the period.
+Hedge funds and other institutional investors own 81.38% of the company’s stock.

 Fastenal Company, together with its subsidiaries, engages in the wholesale distribution of industrial and construction supplies in the United States, Canada, Mexico, North America, and internationally.
 It offers fasteners, and related industrial and construction supplies under the Fastenal name.
 The company's fastener products include threaded fasteners, bolts, nuts, screws, studs, and related washers that are used in manufactured products and construction projects, as well as in the maintenance and repair of machines.